Rahonavis: Discovery and species

-The lack of well-documented relatives of this species nonwithstanding, a single thoracic vertebra (NMC 50852) most similar to those of R. ostromi was found in the Albian to Cenomanian Kem Kem Beds in Morocco.
+The lack of well-documented relatives of this species notwithstanding, a single thoracic vertebra (NMC 50852) most similar to those of R. ostromi was found in the Albian to Cenomanian Kem Kem Beds in Morocco.
 Lacking the pleurocoels found in Rahonavis and having a larger neural canal, it appears to belong to a different genus.
 Although former character can vary in species of the same genus, in individual vertebrae of the same animal, and ontogenetically, the distance in space and time suggests that whatever this specimen may be, it does not belong into Rahonavis.

 A dentary has been found in association with the holotype, though it is seldom described.